irmen/prog8/docs/source/technical.rst

 ``asmsub`` routines
 ^^^^^^^^^^^^^^^^^^^

-These are usually declarations of kernal (ROM) routines or low-level assembly only routines, that have their arguments solely passed into specific registers.
+These are usually declarations of Kernal (ROM) routines or low-level assembly only routines, that have their arguments solely passed into specific registers.
 Sometimes even via a processor status flag such as the Carry flag.
 Return values also via designated registers.